dieterich-lab/A-comparison-of-metabolic-labeling-and-statistical-methods-to-infer-genome-wide-dynamics-of-RNA/README.md

 ## Supplementary resources

-> A comparison of metabolic labeling and statistical methods to study time-resolved, genome-wide dynamics of RNA turnover
+> A comparison of metabolic labeling and statistical methods to infer genome-wide dynamics of RNA turnover.
+> Briefings in Bioinformatics.

 > Etienne Boileau, Janine Altm&uuml;ller, Isabel S. Naarmann-de Vries, and Christoph Dieterich

 ## pulseRTc